 At its core, the whole value of leveraging technology in the business world is how it enables us to do so much more with our existing resources.
-When it comes to marketing techniques such as instant rebate campaigns, today’s technology allows us not just to continue marketing to our existing customers but to in fact leverage the power of their contacts and even their contact’s contacts.
+When it comes to marketing techniques such as an instant rebate campaign, today’s technology allows us not just to continue marketing to our existing customers but to in fact leverage the power of their contacts and even their contact’s contacts.

 Historically with an instant rebate program, a brand’s channel marketing dollars are going into the sales incentives pool with the simple goal of helping their retailer close the sale on the showroom floor.
-Obviously this has immediate and tangible value to the brand, but how can we stretch that value out further, out into the buyer’s network as mentioned above and into the buyer’s purchase habits years down the road?
+Obviously, this has immediate and tangible value to the brand, but how can we stretch that value out further, out into the buyer’s network as mentioned above and into the buyer’s purchase habits years down the road?

 Speak Clearly To Those Who Need To Know